CodeMachine0121/GSI-Protocol/docs/QUICKSTART.md

 Now that you've completed your first workflow, you can:

-- Explore advanced features (sub-agents, custom templates)
+- Explore advanced features and custom templates
 - Integrate with your existing CI/CD pipeline
 - Collaborate with your team using Gherkin specifications
 - Build complex features using the multi-phase workflow